AbanyamuravaEnding sexual exploitation of disabled, elderly, and pregnant women by providing clean, safe, local water access

-In a community on the outskirts of mountainous Kigali, a team of nineteen women led by Seraphine Hacimana have been particularly troubled by the 3-4 hour long journey they must embark upon each day to collect water down a long hill to a dirty creek bed.
-In addition to the disease and poor hygiene associated with poor water access, many of those who were left physically disabled or HIV positive from the genocide are unable to collect for their daily needs.
-Instead, they are forced to turn to local men with bicycle access, some of whom have begun exploiting them for sex in return for water delivery.
+Issue: It is a 3-4 hour long journey to collect water down a long hill to a dirty creek bed.
+In addition to the disease and lack of hygiene from the poor water access, many of those who were left physically disabled or HIV positive from the genocide are unable to collect for their daily needs.
+Instead, they are forced to turn to local men with bicycles for water delivery, many of whom exploit the women for sex in return for the water.

-- donates 10 jerry cans of water per tank to five orphan headed households,
+- Within 1 year, donate 10 jerry cans of water per tank to five orphan headed households,

-- provides free water 64 households where women are handicapped or otherwise unable to carry water,
+- In one year be able to provide free water to 64 households where women are handicapped or otherwise unable to carry water,

-- pays the school fees for five children who are AIDS orphans or genocide orphans,
+- In one year, pay the school fees for five children who are AIDS or genocide orphans,

-- buys annual health insurance for 15 women and their families
+- Within one year, buy annual health insurance for 15 women and their families

 TRAINING IN ACTION: BUILDING LEADERS